Computers, Materials & Continua DOI:10.32604/cmc.2020.012420 | |

 In this portion, a comprehensive Monte Carlo simulation analysis is considered for assessing the performance of the ML estimates.
 The simulation study is conducted using the NEHTW distribution.
 The generation of random numbers is successfully performed using the inverse cdf procedure from the NEHTW model through R software.
 The major steps taken while performing simulation study are given below:

-We produced different samples of sizes n = 25, 50, … , 1000 from the proposed model.
+•We produced different samples of sizes n = 25, 50, … , 1000 from the proposed model.

-MLEs of the parameters are derived.
+•MLEs of the parameters are derived.

-MSEs and biases are calculated as
+•MSEs and biases are calculated as

-images and images for images, respectively.
+and for , respectively.

-The numerical results of the simulation study are displayed in Figs. 47.
+The numerical results of the simulation study are displayed in Figs. 4–7.

 One of the major role of financial science organizations is to determine the market loss.
 This portion contains the computation of some essential risk measures named as, VaR and TVaR for suggested model, which plays a key role in portfolio optimisation under the unpredictable situations.

 The VaR is most widely considered by the professionals with in the field of insurance and finance to determine risk factor.
 The measure VaR is mostly specified with 90, 95 and 99% of the confidence level, representing the risk probability equal or greater than X percent of the time.
-The VaR measure of X is the imagesquantile of its cdf.
+The VaR measure of X is the quantile of its cdf.
 If X has the density function provided in Eq.
 (2), then

 The TVaR is an essential technique used for the computation of the estimated value of the risk provided that an event turned out beyond a determined significance level has occurred.
 Let X be NEFHT distributioned random variable, then, the TVaR for the variable X can be determined as